Knhwong/189lFinal/GameBasicInformation.md

 **Ricardo Sun** -

 *Shield Mechanics* (Collab with Kin Hei Wong) -
 The shield works in two ways and should difference between a normal and a perfect block.
+This also corresponds to the shield breaking from too many hits and repairing after a few seconds.

 *User Input* (Collab with Dylan Long) -
 The user input are accepted and connected to the player movenment, including jumping, moving on x-axis, and holding/unholding shield.
+This also follows the command pattern design. [https://github.com/Knhwong/189lFinal/blob/f8d61aaf0e691c01eb64f626d68a0e7e1d1a187c/Reflect/Assets/Scripts/PlayerCommands/IPlayerCommand.cs]

 *Character Animation* (Collab with Grace Sun)
-Finding the player and enemy characters and set the logic for playing the correct animations.
+Finding the player and enemy characters and set the logic for playing the correct animations when idling, jumping, walking, injured, and dead.

 *Audio* -
-Find and implement sound effects for player movement, shield actions, projectiles, as well as the back ground music.
+Find and implement sound effects for player movement, shield actions, projectiles, enemy interacitons, as well as the back ground music.

 *Final Pollishing* -
-Pollish the game and fix a few bugs.
+Pollish the game and fixed a few bugs involving moving into walls.

 **Grace Sun** -